bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 - *Differentiability*: The logic must be differentiable, allowing for gradient-based optimization.
 - *Semantic Preservation*: The logic must preserve the semantic meaning of the connectors between objectives, therefore, at the limits it should generalized boolean logic.

-These desired properties are precisely what motivate the use of the generalized mean as the foundation for FPL, as we will show in the next section.
+These desired properties are precisely what motivate the use of the generalized mean as the foundation for #abbrv.FPL, as we will show in the next section.

-== fulfillment Priority Logic (FPL) <chap:encoding_intentionality:fpl>
+== #abbrv.FPL_full (FPL) <chap:encoding_intentionality:fpl>

 === The Generalized Mean As a Logic Operator <chap:encoding_intentionality:generalized_mean>

-The power of FPL comes from its use of the *generalized mean* (or power mean) as the basis for its logical operators.
+The power of #abbrv.FPL comes from its use of the *generalized mean* (or power mean) as the basis for its logical operators.
 For a set of fulfillment values $f_1, ..., f_n$, the generalized mean is defined as:

 $ pmean(p)(f_1, ..., f_n) = (1/n sum_(i=1)^n f_i^p)^(1/p) $ <eq:generalized-mean>